ibm-cloud-docs/watson-assistant/add-custom-extension.md

 1. Read the information in the **Get started** step, and then click **Next**.

-1. In the **Authentication** step, specify the authentication credentials and server URL you want your assistant to use when calling the service.
+1. In the **Authentication** step, specify the authentication and server information you want your assistant to use when calling the service.

+    - In the **Authentication type** field, select the type of authentication to use.
+The supported authentication types are defined by the `securitySchemes` object in the OpenAPI document.

+        Specify any additional information required by the selected authentication type (for example, **Username** and **Password** for HTTP basic authentication).

+    - In the **Servers** field, select the server URL to use.

+        If the selected URL contains any variables, also specify the values to use.
+Depending on how each variable is defined in the OpenAPI document, you can either select from a list of valid values or type the value to use in the field.

+        The **Generated URL** message shows the full URL that the assistant will use, including the variable values.

      Click **Next**.

 1. In the **Review operations** step, review the operations supported by the extension.